 Develop a realistic timeline

 One of the least effective ways to get employees cross-trained is to rush them through their training.
-If you want them to succeed at new tasks while under the pressure of the dinner rush, you need to allow employees an appropriate amount of time to master each task (tweet this).
-Ask yourself - and your employees - what a reasonable timeframe is for training on a new part of the business.
+If you want them to succeed at new tasks while under the pressure of the dinner rush, you need to allow employees an appropriate amount of time to master each task.
+Ask yourself – and your employees – what a reasonable timeframe is for training on a new part of the business.

 Having a goal in mind, and a specific date by which to achieve that goal, will keep your employees challenged and motivated throughout the cross-training program.
 And, having an open dialogue with each employee about their timeline and progress will promote an open culture and encourage communication.

 Each of these individual timelines should ladder up to your overall cross training timeline, where you can check in on employee progress and keep track of when your employees are really ready to take on new tasks.
-You can manage these timelines within a software program like ZoomShift, which offers scheduling options that can be accessed by everyone.
+You can manage these timelines within a software program like ZoomShift, which offers restaurant scheduling options that can be accessed by everyone.

 Create a detailed schedule